Royal6969/pizza-delivery-app/README.md

 To complete this security step, we can do the same but now in pages --> api --> products --> [id].js for PUT and DELETE methods.

+# What's next ??

+At this point, I have considered that it is enough for this project (at least for the moment).
+Every application can be improved and extended to infinity, And with everything we've done to get here, you can consider yourself ready to venture into any Next.js project.
+If you've managed to get here, I congratulate you, you're amazing, but... as homework, I'll leave you some ideas on how to continue developing this application.

+1. To protect better admin actions from user access, you can create a middleware and you can check your authentication.
+2. Integrate and adapt the other little website for menu (products) like it was another react component/page (a jsx file) ... with its SSR function to get the products, or even creating an order and redirecting to cart page from there.
+3. Try to develop the Edit Product Action for Admin page.
+4. Add Stripe payment method to allow customers to pay with card.
+5. You can create and separate different categories of products, like pizzas, burgers, kebabs, etc... and paginate the results!

+# 👨‍🏫😌❤️ Agradecimientos Especiales ❤️😌👨‍🏫

+Me gustaría dedicar este proyecto a mi profesor de Despliegue de Aplicaciones Web, que pese a las dierentes creencias, métodos docentes y aplicaciones de la autoridad, siempre debemos mantener la unidad e intentar avanzar juntos por el mismo camino para conseguir los objetivos propuestos.
+Porque solemos tender, algunas veces, a fijarnos sólo en los aspectos negativos que quizás no nos gusten, y es que la clave de la auto superación diaria se basa en valorar más los aspectos positivos, una práctica que debemos seguir entrenando cada día, y decirnos con más frecuencia las virtudes que cada uno ve en su prójimo, porque sólo la perfecta mezcla entra amor y autoridad pueden llegar a hacer a un verdadero líder, un verdadero líder que consigue la mejor sinergia en su equipo, y un equipo que consigue hacer el mejor trabajo posible.

+Muchas gracias por todo profesor.
+Reciba un cordial saludo de su alumno.